-Choose boxes of plants which are showing color but which also have many buds waiting to open.
+Choose boxes of plants that are showing color but which also have many buds waiting to open.
 Inspect them carefully to ensure that there is no disease present and that the soil is moist.
 When you get them home keep them in a cool and shady spot until you are ready 1 to plant them.

 Once the plants are growing away well, examine them each day for disease, water regularly and pick off all dead flowers to ensure a continuity of bloom.
-Any plant that dies should be removed at once, both for the appearance of the container and in case the dead or dying plant spreads its infection to its neighbours.
+Any plant that dies should be removed at once, both for the appearance of the container and in case the dead or dying plant spreads its infection to its neighbors.

 There are certain flowers which are particularly suited to cloche cultivation.
 These can be brought into bloom several weeks earlier and the quality of the flower is often much better.
 Hardy annuals, in particular, are ideal plants for cloche protection during the early

 As soon as the plants are a few inches high, they should be provided with pieces of brushwood, through which they will grow.
 If large flowers are required, plants should be grown in the cordon system.
-Only the strongest side-growth is allowed to grow on after the initial stopping, and this growth should be trained up a strong cane.
+Only the strongest side-growth is allowed to grow on after the initial stopping, and this growth should be trained up a strong case.
 Plenty of water is required during the summer.
-There are so many beautiful, reliable varieties that a selection should be made from a specialist’s catalogue.
+There are so many beautiful, reliable varieties that a selection should be made from a specialist’s catalog.

-Half–hardy annuals These benefit considerably from early covering after they have been sown in early April.
+These benefit considerably from early covering after they have been sown in early April.
 Seed is sown thinly in single or double rows according to the size of the cloche.
 Final thinning is from 8-12 inches apart.
 Suitable varieties include zinnias, schizanthus, nemesia, nicotiana, petunia, and dimorphotheca.

 Those in search of fragrance are more likely to find it among the annuals and biennials than among the hardy perennials, for it is a quality possessed by many of the plants that are raised from seed sown in the spring, either under glass or in the open ground.
-Of these undoubtedly the most popular are the delightfully fragrant sweet peas, varieties of Lathyrus odoratus.
-As with other plants the fragrance varies a good deal but a good seedsman’s list will make a point of describing those which possess it more strongly than others.
+Of these undoubtedly the most popular is the delightfully fragrant sweet peas, varieties of Lathyrus odoratus.
+As with other plants, the fragrance varies a good deal but a good seedsman’s list will make a point of describing those which possess it more strongly than others.
 Among other annuals and biennials which have it are Sweet Alison (Lobularia maritima), wallflowers (cheiranthus), snapdragons (antirrhinum), ten-week, Brompton and East Lothian stocks (Matthiola incana), night-scented stock(Matthiola bicornis), marigolds (calendula), nasturtiums (tropaeolum), mignonette (Reseda odorata), Sweet Sultan